 Current Projects in City Planning

 Development Services is currently developing a new Zoning District Overlay for the purpose of aiding in the adaptive reuse of Historically Significant Buildings.
-Adaptive reuse is defined as the process of reusing an existing building, or portion of a building, for a purpose other than which it was originally built or designed for, or currently used.
-With the recent growth, change and development taking place in Missoula, it has become clear that incentivizing historic preservation and building reuse in Title 20 is necessary and could benefit from the establishment of an /AR Overlay.
+Adaptive reuse is defined as the process of reusing an existing building, or portion of a building, for a purpose other than which it was originally built, designed or currently used for, or for the benefit of a substantial rehabilitation.
+With the recent growth, change and development taking place in Missoula, it has become clear that incentivizing historic preservation and building reuse in Title 20 is necessary and would benefit from the establishment of an /AR Overlay.

 The Proposed /AR Ordinance Permits Specific Modifications to the Following Standards: